Vets-Who-Code/Prework/README.md

 ## Know Your Tool

+Being able to code well requires you to be able to use your machine well.
+We're going to start with setting up you're machine and then move into learning a few tools that are staples to web development.
 If you're on Windows look [here](https://github.com/Vets-Who-Code/prework/blob/master/Windows-Tooling.md).
 If you're on MacOS look [here](https://github.com/Vets-Who-Code/prework/blob/master/MacOS-Tooling.md).

 ### Command Line Interface